 The burden of landowner covenants runs with the fee simple estate in the land.
-Any transferee of landowners’ interest in the land is bound to observe the landowner covenants.
-That includes not only subsequent owners but any grantee of an easement, lease or other real estate interest by, through or under the landowners.
+Any transferee of the landowners’ interest in the land is bound to observe the landowner covenants.
+That includes not only subsequent owners but any grantee of an easement, lease, or other real estate interest by, through, or under the landowners.

-The Model Grant, as is the case with other documents granting conservation easements, explicitly provides the holder with a right of enforcement of the landowner covenants.
-However, the analysis of the running of the benefit does not end there under the law of servitudes.
+The Model Grant, as with other documents granting conservation easements, explicitly provides the holder with a right of enforcement of the landowner covenants.36F[xxxvi] However, the analysis of the running of the benefit does not end there under the law of servitudes.
 Covenants may run to others who are not parties to the grant.
-Is anyone else entitled to the benefit of the landowner covenants either by the terms of the grant or by applicable law?
+Who else may be entitled to the benefit of the landowner covenants either by the terms of the grant or by applicable law?

-A land trust or governmental entity named as a co-holder of the easement has a direct right to enforce the landowner covenants exactly the same as the first-named holder.
+A land trust or governmental entity named as a co-holder of the easement has a direct right to enforce the landowner covenants exactly the same as the first-named holder.37F[xxxvii]

-The Model Grant provides an opportunity in Article I to specifically identify beneficiaries of the easement and, if one or more beneficiaries are named in Article I, a provision (Commentary §5.06) is added to identify the specific rights accorded each beneficiary.
-Identified beneficiaries are often public sources of funding acquisition of easements or may be other land trusts willing to take over responsibility for enforcement of the landowner covenants should holder fail to do so.
-Both of these types of entities qualify as holders of third party enforcement rights under the CPEA and have standing to intervene in a matter involving the conservation easement under the CPEA.
+The Model Grant provides an opportunity in article 1 to specifically identify beneficiaries of the easement and, if one or more beneficiaries are named in article 1, provisions are added to article 6 to identify the specific rights accorded each beneficiary.
+(See the Supplemental Provisions: “Providing for Beneficiaries of the Grant.”)
+The identified beneficiaries are often local or state governments contributing funding for the conservation project.
+They are sometimes another land trust willing to take over responsibility for enforcement of the landowner covenants should the holder fail to do so.38F[xxxviii] Both of these types of entities qualify as holders of third-party enforcement rights under the CPEA and have standing to intervene in a matter involving the conservation easement under the CPEA.39F[xxxix]

-Some advocates for increased policing of a holder’s management of its conservation easements have looked to the public trust doctrine or charitable trust law as a means to impose governmental oversight upon amendment (and perhaps other) management decisions of easement holders.
-The policy objective of these advocates is clear: to insert the Attorney General or the courts as a control on the discretion of the holder’s governing board so as to better assure the continuing achievement of the conservation purposes set forth in grants of conservation easement.
+Some advocates for government policing of a holder’s management of its conservation easements have looked to the public trust doctrine or charitable trust law as a means to impose governmental oversight upon amendment (and perhaps other) management decisions of easement holders.
+The policy objective of these advocates is clear: to insert the state attorney general or the courts as a control on the discretion of the holder’s governing board so as to better assure the continuing achievement of the conservation purposes set forth in grants of conservation easement.

-The conclusions that public trust doctrine and charitable trust theory are largely inconsequential to conservation easement management in Pennsylvania do not discount a potential role for the Attorney General in conservation easement oversight.
+The conclusions (that the public trust doctrine and charitable trust theory are largely inconsequential to conservation easement management in Pennsylvania) do not discount a potential role for the Attorney General in conservation easement oversight.
 To the contrary, the following section identifies two pathways by which the Attorney General may justify a role in ensuring the perpetuity of the natural resource protections provided by conservation easements.
+42F[xlii]

-Pennsylvania law permits a court of competent jurisdiction to preserve the viability of covenants by inferring the existence of beneficiaries not identified in the grant and not appurtenant landowners.
-An example of the legal argument that may persuade a court to recognize the Attorney General as a third-party beneficiary of the holder covenants is as follows:
+Pennsylvania law permits a court of competent jurisdiction to preserve the viability of covenants by inferring the existence of beneficiaries not identified in the grant and not appurtenant landowners.43F[xliii] An example of the legal argument that may persuade a court to recognize the Attorney General as a third-party beneficiary of the holder covenants is as follows:44F[xliv]